lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/7-sharing.md

+# Sharing

-# Temporarily Sharing S3 Objects Using Presigned URLs or Cookies
+Temporarily Sharing S3 Objects Using Presigned URLs or Cookies

 ## All objects in S3 are private by default